equinix/metal-cli/docs/packet_virtual-network_create.md

   -d, --description string   Description of the virtual network -f, --facility string      Code of the facility
   -h, --help                 help for create
+  -m, --metro string         Code of the metro
   -p, --project-id string    UUID of the project
+      --vlan int             VLAN id to use (can only be used with --metro)
 ```

 ### Options inherited from parent commands